 - A Fairy Tail omake has Lucy and Happy go try to exterminate poisonous rats in an old mansion.
 However, their only tool is a fly swatter, as Happy is in spaz mode and Lucy forgot the keys she needs to use her summoning magic.

-- Megamind: The villainous main character has a weapon that would easily defeat his opponent... but he left it in the car... which is invisible... and he can't remember where he left it.
+- Megamind: The villainous main character has a weapon that would easily defeat his opponent.
+It's just too bad he left it in the invisible car, and then forgot where he parked.

 - Aladdin: Al left Genie's lamp in his room to go looking for Jasmine and before he knew it, the Evil Chancellor had taken over and sent him to places that 9th-century Arabs didn't even know existed!

 - My Little Pony: Equestria Girls Magical Movie Night: In "Movie Magic", the human Rainbow Dash and Twilight Sparkle were the only members of the group who brought the amulets that allow them to use their powers.
 As a result, catching a thief is made a bit harder.
 After this incident, the other girls resolve to wear their amulets more often.

 - Serenity: "It'd sure be nice to have some grenades right about now..."

 Mal: Tell me you brought them this time.(Jayne throws some grenades.)

 - Made funnier by the fact the captain made him leave them behind in the first place.